Near-Death Experiences Are Changing Ideas About Consciousness

 One of the most intriguing aspects of Dr. Parnia’s research is the study of near-death experiences. (ref) Many patients who have been resuscitated report vivid and lucid cognitive experiences during the time when their brain function was severely compromised or even absent.

-These experiences often involve a sense of leaving the body, observing the resuscitation efforts, and feeling a profound sense of peace.
+These experiences frequently include sensations of leaving the body, observing resuscitation efforts from above, and an overwhelming sense of peace.

 Implications for the Nature of Consciousness